-Jacqueline Jacobs Caster, President and Founder of the Everychild Foundation
+Biography of Jacqueline Jacobs Caster, President and Founder of the Everychild Foundation

-She currently serves on the national board of The Campaign for Youth Justice in Washington, D.C.
-Additionally, she is a member of the Advisory Boards of Alternative Living for the Aging, Safe Place for Youth, Team Prime Time, The Blue Heron Foundation, the Westside Food Bank and The Women’s Foundation in the United Kingdom.
+She currently serves on the board of The Campaign for Youth Justice in Washington, D.C., as well as on the Advisory Boards of Safe Place for Youth, The Blue Heron Foundation, The Westside Food Bank, Team Prime Time and The Women’s Foundation in the United Kingdom.

 Jacqueline has received numerous recognitions for her work, including being named 2017 Woman of the Year for California’s 26th State Senatorial District by Senator Ben Allen.
 She also received the inaugural Sister Janet Harris Award from Loyola Law School for her juvenile justice advocacy, the Momentum Award from the Women’s Foundation of California, as well as the Nancy M. Daly Advocacy Award from the National Child Labor Committee, the Nancy M. Daly Founder’s Award from United Friends of the Children for her commitment to children’s causes and the Silver Shingle Award from Boston University School of Law for her service to the community.

 She and her husband, Andrew, are the proud parents of two adult children.